Edmund Harrison: Final years

 The Oaks, built in 1745 in Amelia, Va., was the residence of Edmund Harrison; later owned by the Virginia Museum of Fine Arts.

 As the firstborn son of his planter father, Harrison received at least one plantation and considerable wealth, as he referenced in his correspondence a responsibility for nearly 100 people.
 He appears to have been an overly generous person in his later years, but also a very unlucky investor who at times was quarrelsome and even hot-tempered in his efforts to handle delinquent debts.
 However, there is little doubt of his conviviality, in light of his Speakership in the Virginia House of Delegates.

 Death and legacy

 Harrison died of a stroke in Richmond, the state capital.
 By that time, he had a negative net worth.

 Harrison's home “The Oaks” plantation house in Amelia, was built in 1745 by his grandfather, Benjamin Harrison IV, and is said to have been bought by a relative in liquidation of Edmund's debts after his death.
-In 1927 the home was dismantled and reconstructed in the Windsor Farms neighborhood of Richmond, Va., at 307 Stockton Lane.
+In 1927 the home was dismantled and reconstructed in the Windsor Farms neighborhood of Richmond, Va., on Stockton Lane.
 It remained in the family until 1975, when it was devised to the Virginia Museum of Fine Arts.
 It became the designated residence of the museum's sitting director until its sale in 2014.